cdapio/cdap/cdap-docs/developer-guide/source/examples-guides-tutorials/examples/index.rst

    Web Analytics <web-analytics>

-The SDK includes these additional examples:
+In addition to the :ref:`Getting Started <getting-started-index>` example, the SDK includes these additional examples:

 .. list-table::
   :widths: 15 60